frappe/manual_erpnext_com/manual_erpnext_com/www/manufacturing/bill-of-materials.md

 of the sub-Items are updated.

 To see an example of a Bill of Material in detail visit [](/guide-books/make-to-order/bill-of-materials)

-> Note : In order to generate a Bill of Materials it is necessary that the Item is checked for "Allow Bill of Materials".
-The Item should also say 'Yes' to "Allow Production Order" on the Item form.

 BOM -Exploded: The 'Materials Required [Exploded]' field will contain the raw materials required by the BOM.
 It mentions the BOM's Item-Code, Description, Quantity and Rate.